v2p/lrt-csv-parser/README.md

 - “Link Status” (pie or donut chart)
 - “From URL” grouped by host (pie or donut chart)
 - “BLdom” grouped by defined classes [0|1 - 10|11 - 100|\\< 1,000|\\< 10,000|\\< 100,000|\\> 100,000] (bar chart)

+### Note about docker/ subdirectory

+This is my current docker configuration used for development purposes.
+Left just as an example.
+Distributed according to WTFPL license.